jwaliszko/ExpressiveAnnotations/README.md

 Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
 A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
 Such delegate is then invoked for specified model object.
 As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.

-When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](README.md#what-about-the-support-of-aspnet-mvc-client-side-validation).
+When working with ASP.NET MVC stack, unobtrusive client-side validation mechanism is [additionally available](#what-about-the-support-of-aspnet-mvc-client-side-validation).
 Client receives unchanged expression string from server.
-Such an expression is then evaluated using JavaScript [eval method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of reflected model object.
+Such an expression is then evaluated using JavaScript [`eval()` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of reflected model object.
 Such a model, analogously to the server-side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).

+#####<a id="traps">Traps:</a>

-Attention needed when coping with null (discrepancies between C# and JS), e.g.
+Attention needed when coping with `null` (discrepancies between C# and JavaScript), e.g.

 * `null + "text"` - in C# `"text"`, in JS `"nulltext"`,
 * `2 * null`      - in C# `null`  , in JS `0`,
 * `null > -1`     - in C# `false` , in JS `true`,
 * and more...

-#####Built-in functions:
+#####<a id="built-in-functions">Built-in functions:</a>

 Toolchain functions available out of the box at server- and client-side: